AGImkeller/scIGD/README.md

    - 1 donor, 50 million reads in 1 FASTQ file
    - Completed in ~ 3 hours utilizing 32 CPU cores and 40 GB of memory

 When dealing with whole-transcriptome-based data, it is advisable to use the tool on a cluster.
-A Snakefile that was executed on a SLURM cluster can be found in `demo/SnakefileCluster`.
+A Snakefile that was executed on a SLURM cluster can be found in the `demo` folder.
 It was run with the following parameters: `nodes=1`, `ntasks=1`, `cpus-per-task=40` and `mem-per-cpu=2000`.

 # Output

-As a product of *kallisto*, the output comprises a count matrix (`cells_x_genes.mtx`), a feature list encompassing genes and typed-alleles (`cells_x_genes.genes.txt`), and a barcode list (`cells_x_genes.barcodes.txt`).
-The matrix serves as a rich source for downstream analysis and exploration, capturing the nuanced expression levels of genes and specifically typed alleles.
+As a product of *kallisto*, the resulting output comprises a count matrix (`cells_x_genes.mtx`), a feature list encompassing genes and typed-alleles (`cells_x_genes.genes.txt`), and a barcode list (`cells_x_genes.barcodes.txt`).
+The matrix serves as a source for downstream analysis and exploration, capturing the expression levels of genes and specifically typed alleles.

 In addition, the output includes a lookup table (`lookup_table_HLA.csv`) to facilitate the creation of the relevant additional data layers during object generation for analysis.

-Example datasets and outputs are available in our data package hosted on `ExperimentHub`: *[scaeData](https://github.com/AGImkeller/scaeData)*.
+Example datasets and outputs are available in our data package hosted on Bioconductor's `ExperimentHub`: *[scaeData](https://bioconductor.org/packages/scaeData)*.

-To facilitate the analysis of this output, we offer a structured data representation in the form of an `R` package named *[SingleCellAlleleExperiment](https://github.com/AGImkeller/SingleCellAlleleExperiment)*.
+To facilitate the analysis of this output, we offer a structured data representation in the form of an `R/Bioconductor` package named *[SingleCellAlleleExperiment](https://bioconductor.org/packages/SingleCellAlleleExperiment)*.
 For detailed instructions on utilizing this package, please refer to its documentation.

-To harness the full analytical potential of the results, we have created an `R` package, *[SingleCellAlleleExperiment](https://github.com/AGImkeller/SingleCellAlleleExperiment)*.
-This package provides a comprehensive multi-layer data structure, enabling the representation of immune genes at various levels, including alleles, genes, and functional aspects.

 # References